 Hobart, Launceston, Cradle Coast

 In this unit you will investigate approaches to design and delivery of projects in industry contexts.
 This will include identifying and analysing relevant concepts, tools and processes used in the formulation, delivery and management of projects.
 Investigations will focus on practical examples and incorporate analysis and design of your own major project through the delivery of the unit.
-You will develop skills to formulate a project utilising a range of tools.
+You will develop skills in analysis of project management processes and problem solve to formulate a project utilising a range of tools.

 |Unit name||Managing Projects|